mimdal/session-log-analyser/README.md

 # Session Log Analyser
-parse log file and extract useful data in a dynamic table.
+Parse log file and extract useful data in a dynamic table.

 ## Note
-this tools write for specific application log and need to fork and change implementation to support other log format.<br>
+The tool is written for specific application log format and needed to fork and change implementation to support other log formats.

 ## sample log format
 [INFO]  2020-06-29T22:36:52.434 channel:channel-ip   thread:[thread-number] client:[client-id]